 The cultural variable of time

-The cultural variable of action
+The Russian culture of action

 The majority of people in Russia prefer to build relationships first and only concentrate on accomplishing tasks after.
 This indicates a strong preference for being and that’s why you’ll often find it difficult to create quick friendships with Russians (they take their time getting to know you and getting to trust you enough to call you a friend); you’ll have to invest considerable amounts of time and effort in building relationships with possible business contacts; and you’ll have to earn the trust of every new person you meet.